Red imported fire ants in Australia: Distribution

 There have been seven separate incursions of fire ants in Australia - six in Queensland and one in New South Wales (NSW).
 In Queensland, the first two incursions were discovered in 2001 - one in suburban Brisbane and the other at the Port of Brisbane.
 The pathway of entry is unknown but the ant was probably accidentally introduced in a shipping container from the southern United States, where the ant is well established.

 The third and fourth incursions were in Yarwun, Central Queensland in 2006 and 2013.
 The fifth incursion to Queensland was found at Brisbane Airport in 2015, and the sixth at Port of Brisbane in 2016.
 The NSW incursion was discovered in 2014 in Port Botany.

 According to the Queensland Department of Agriculture and Fisheries, the Port of Brisbane, Yarwun and Port Botany incursions have been eradicated.
 However, the initial Brisbane infestation has spread to around 300,000 hectares of south-east Queensland, and experts warn that the ant could soon spread to adjacent areas of NSW.
 Nevertheless, according to an Independent Review of the National Red Imported Fire Ant Eradication Program, it is still considered technically feasible to eradicate red fire ants from south-east Queensland.

 Impacts

-Red imported fire ants are a serious problem because they are invasive species can cause major environmental, social and economic damage.
+Red imported fire ants are a serious problem because they are an invasive species and can cause major environmental, social and economic damage.